Best MQTT Broker for IoT / IIoT Application Development

 A recent deeper analysis of MQTT Brokers in the market by University of Szeged, unveiled that Bevywise MQTTRoute stands second along with Mosquitto on the message processing performance.
 MQTTRoute defeats all prime MQTT Brokers such as HiveMQ, ActiveMQ with its message processing capabilities and better latency.
 Check out the comparative study now!

 I believe this article will help you choose the best MQTT Broker.
 MQTT Broker App is now available with the new MQTT Broker version 3.3.
 You can control & manage MQTT devices using android with mobile app.
-Get Started with your IOT Implementation by downloading the FREE MQTT Broker now.

 Feel free to contact support for a free consultation.